 Helping low-income families out with college savings accounts is one way to address the racial wealth chasm in the U.S., where the typical white family possesses eight times the wealth of Black families and five times the wealth of Latino families.
 It’s also consistent with Newsom’s goal to increase the percentage of adult Californians with college degrees by 2030 from less than 50% to 70%.

 Because college savings programs are relatively new, it’s hard to say for sure whether such programs boost college enrollment, a federal analysis last year said.
-However, it highlighted a 2017 paper that found that Boston students given college savings accounts in middle school or high school were slightly more likely to enroll in a four-year university than a community college.
+However, it highlighted a 2017 paper that found Boston students given college savings accounts in middle school or high school were slightly more likely to enroll in a four-year university than a community college.

 Overall, low income families don’t participate in college-savings accounts, the most popular being 529 plans.
 In a 2016 report, the Federal reserve calculated that just .3% of low-income families had such 529 plans.